-As discussed above, fishery scientists and managers have recognized that a comprehensive ecosystem approach to fisheries management must be implemented through an incremental and collaborative process (Jennings 2004; NOAA 2004; Sissenwine and Murawski 2004).
-The Mariana Archipelago FEP establishes the framework under which the Council will manage fishery resources, and begin the integration and implementation of ecosystem approaches to management in Guam and the CNMI.
+As discussed above, fishery scientists and managers have recognized that a comprehensive ecosystem approach to fisheries management must be implemented through an incremental and collaborative process (Jennings 2004; NOAA 2004; National Oceanic and Atmospheric Administration 2004; Sissenwine and Murawski 2004).
+The PRIA FEP establishes the framework under which the Council will manage fisheries, and begin the integration and implementation of ecosystem approaches to management.
 This FEP does not establish any new fishery management regulations at this time but rather consolidates existing fishery regulations for demersal species.
-Specifically, this FEP identifies as management unit species those current management unit species known to be present in waters around Guam and the CNMI and incorporates all of the management provisions of the Bottomfish and Seamount Groundfish FMP, the Crustaceans FMP, the Precious Corals FMP, and the Coral Reef Ecosystems FMP that are applicable to the area.
-Although pelagic fishery resources play an important role in the biological as well as socioeconomic environment of these islands, they will be managed separately through the Pacific Pelagic FEP.
-The goal of the measures contained in this document is to begin this process by establishing an Archipelagic FEP with appropriate boundaries, management unit species, and advisory structures.
+Specifically, this FEP identifies as management unit species those current management unit species known to be present in waters in PRIA and incorporates all of the management provisions of the Bottomfish and Seamount Groundfish FMP, the Crustaceans FMP, the Precious Corals FMP, and the Coral Reef Ecosystems FMP that are applicable to the area.
+Although pelagic fishery resources play an important role in the biological environment of these islands, they will be managed separately through the Pacific Pelagic FEP.
+The goal of the measures contained in this document is to begin this process by establishing a place-based FEP with appropriate boundaries, management unit species, and advisory structures.